karandave211/karandave211.github.io/about.markdown

 ### Beyond the Screen
 When I’m not debugging code or writing research reports, you’ll probably find me:
-* **On two wheels:** I’m a big fan of my **Honda SP125** (Pearl Igneous Black).
+* **On two wheels:** I’m a big fan of my Bike.
 There’s something about a long ride that clears the head better than a screen ever will.
 * **Watching Cricket:** Rooting for the Indian national team and keeping a close eye on the T20 World Cup plans.
-* **Navigating the City:** My time as a Rapido captain gave me a "street-level" view of Ahmedabad that you just don't get from a classroom.

 ### Let’s Connect
 I’m always open to talking about marketing, tech, or the best place to grab a coffee in Ahmedabad.